-Please note • no football team colours are permitted; for outside work, a tracksuit and extra top may be worn in extreme weather conditions.
+Please note • no football colours are permitted.
+For outdoor activities, a tracksuit and extra top may be worn in extreme weather conditions.
+It is also advised to pack waterproofs depending on the time of year.

 School Transport

 General

 The Council has a policy of providing free transport to secondary pupils who live more than two miles from their local school by the shortest suitable walking route.
 This policy is more generous than the law requires and it may be reviewed at any time.
 Parents who consider they are eligible should obtain an application form from the school or from Learning and Leisure Services.
 These forms should be completed and returned before the end of February for those pupils beginning the school in August to enable the appropriate arrangements to be made.
 Applications may be submitted at any time throughout the year but may be subject to delay whilst arrangements are made.
 There is discretion in certain circumstances to grant privilege transport for pupils to travel in transport provided by the Authority, where spare places are available and no additional costs are incurred.